*New* SDS Homepage

 *For Residential Life repairs, submit a report at “Submit FXit” https://reslife.umbc.edu/.

-**To address a personal accommodation related concerns, please use the SDS student appeal and grievance process, and do not use the “report campus accessibility concerns” Google form link listed above.
+**To address personal accommodation-related concerns, please contact SDS staff or use the SDS student appeal and grievance process.
+Do not use the general “report campus accessibility concerns” Google form link.

-1. NEW STUDENTS: REGISTER with SDS online and submit disability documentation.
-An email message to schedule an intake appointment will follow.
+1. NEW STUDENTS: Request accommodations by registering with SDS online.
+Disability documentation can be attached securely.
+An email message to schedule an intake appointment will follow the registration submission.
 Read this for more information.

-2. REGISTERED/RETURNING SDS STUDENTS: Submit your Semester Request for accommodations in Accommodate every semester enrolled to have your letters sent to your instructors/faculty.
+2. RETURNING SDS STUDENTS (already registered): Submit your Semester Request for accommodations in Accommodate every semester you are enrolled to have your letters sent to your instructors/faculty.

 Front desk with SDS staff member